HereIsMuhammad/whyUniverse/README.md

 # whyUniverse
 A repository dedicated to exploring the intersection of astrophysics, existential philosophy, and the mysteries of the cosmos.

-> **"If the Earth was enough for humans to live on then why was such a big universe created?"**
+> **If the Earth was enough for humans to live on then why was such a big universe created?**

 ## Core Objectives
 This repository serves as a centralized hub for: